Banner1b.jpg

 Archive Newer | Older

-Thank you for visiting my blog.
+Thank you for visiting my State Bar presidential blog.
 My name is Julie Fershtman, and I was the 77th president of the 42,000-member State Bar of Michigan from September 2011 through September 2012.
-A member of the State Bar for over 26 years, I practice with the law firm Foster Swift Collins & Smith, PC, in its Farmington Hills office, where I'm a Shareholder.
-My areas of practice include commercial litigation, insurance defense and coverage, sporting and recreational liability, agribusiness law and liability, and equine law.
-As a lawyer, I especially enjoy trial work; I've tried cases before juries in 4 states (Michigan, Ohio, Illinois, and Connecticut) and have been admitted as pro hac vice counsel on cases in 12 jurisdictions nationwide.
-Business will continue during my State Bar presidency, with assistance of lawyers in my firm and the cooperation of fellow counsel and judges.
+A member of the State Bar for over 38 years (as of 2025), I practice with the law firm Foster Swift Collins & Smith, PC, in its Southfield office, where I'm an Equity Shareholder.
+My areas of practice include commercial litigation, insurance defense and coverage, sporting and recreational liability, fraud litigation, agribusiness law and liability, real estate litigation, and equine law.
+I've tried cases before juries in 4 states (Michigan, Ohio, Illinois, and Connecticut) and have been counsel on cases in 21 jurisdictions nationwide.
+Back in 2011-2012, business continued during my presidency with assistance from a great Board of Commissioners, a supporive Executive Director, lawyers in my firm, and the cooperation of fellow counsel and judges.

-I grew up in the Detroit area and graduated from Emory College in 1983 and Emory Law School in 1986.
+I grew up in the Detroit area and graduated from Emory College and Emory Law School.
 On a personal level, my father (the late Sidney Fershtman) was a Michigan lawyer, and my husband is a lawyer.
 Although work, family, and bar activities leave little time for hobbies, my favorite hobby is horses.
-With an empty horse barn on our property in the Detroit suburbs, chances are good that I'll be riding horses some time after my service as State Bar President concludes.

 It has been a pleasure writing this blog to chronicle many of my travels and experiences as the 2011-2012 President of the State Bar of Michigan.
 My one-year term ended in September 2012.
-Throughout my presidency, your comments and suggestions were always welcome.
-Please contact me at any time if you would like to discuss your own involvement in a bar association.
+Throughout my presidency, your many comments and suggestions were welcome.
+Please contact me at any time if you would like to discuss your own involvement in a state, local, national, or special purpose bar association.

 Julie I. Fershtman, Esq.• Foster Swift Collins & Smith, PC • 28411 Northwestern Hwy. • Ste.
 500 • Southfield, MI 48034